 ulch started in November of 2000 from the ashes of defunct band Endorfiend.
 Mulch had endured some various lineup changes, especially at the start, but managed to keep the core members of Jon Halcomb (guitar), Mike Reseigh (drums/vocals) and Ron Hill (bass) for much of their career thus far.
 Back in the Endorfiend days, Reseigh joined the band after answering his ad for a drummer.
 But Endorfiend ended off being short lived.

 In January of 2003, the vocals were finally filled with growler Brian Forgue.
 Shortly later, Kevin Carron would replace Ron Hill so Hill could "respectfully retire from the music scene".
-The act is now working on their debut full length.
+Although the act attempted a debut full length it was never published as the act broke up well before its completion.

 Footnote: Not to be confused with the UK act of the same name.